LugmanS/csv-to-db-grooton-round-2/README.md

 	4.Mongoose // ORM
 	5.Bacrypt.js // To hash the password
-	6.csvtojson // To convert csv file to json 7.express-fileUpload // For easier file uploads to the server
+	6.csvtojson // To convert csv file to json 7.express-fileUpload // For easier file uploads to the server in backend

 ## File Structure
 	📦client